in4k/in4k.github.io/wiki/lsc-wiki-las-sdl-revision.markdown

+---
-## Las explains the state of SDL at Revision
+title: "Las explains the state of SDL at Revision"
+layout: "wiki-page"
+---

 (Context: he is the organizer of the intro compos.
 [This entry](https://demozoo.org/productions/202460/) uses SDL even though it wasn't